MicrosoftDocs/dynamics365smb-docs/business-central/shopify/get-started.md

 For existing [!INCLUDE[prod_short](../includes/prod_short.md)] this step is optional and can be skipped.

 1. Find [Dynamics 365 Business Central](https://apps.shopify.com/dynamics-365-business-central) app on the [Shopify AppStore](https://apps.shopify.com/)
 2. Choose **Add App** button.
-Login into your Shopify account if prompted.
-Select online shop if you have more than one.
+Sign-in into your Shopify account if prompted.
+Select online shop if you've more than one.
 3. After reviewing privacy and permissions, choose **Install App** button.
   You can find and open installed **Dynamics 365 Business Central** app in the **Apps** section on the sidebar of **Shopify admin**.
 4. Choose **Sign up now** to start [!INCLUDE[prod_short](../includes/prod_short.md)] trial or **Sign in** if you already have [!INCLUDE[prod_short](../includes/prod_short.md)].
 You'll be redirected to your [!INCLUDE[prod_short](../includes/prod_short.md)] at <https://businesscentral.dynamics.com/>.